f-t-s/al-folio/_projects/cholesky.markdown

 Qualitatively, these kernels assign larger values to pairs of nearby points and smaller values to pairs of distant points.
 This means that if we observe a smooth random process to be positive in a point $$x$$, we will strongly expect it to be positive at a nearby point $$y$$.
 If this is all we know, we also tend to believe that values at a more distant point $$z$$ are positive, but we will be less confident in this belief.
-A popular class of such covariance functions is given by the [Matérn covariance function](https://en.wikipedia.org/wiki/Mat%C3%A9rn_covariance_function).
+A popular class of such covariance functions is given by the [Matérn family](https://en.wikipedia.org/wiki/Mat%C3%A9rn_covariance_function).

 <div class="img_row">
     <img class="col threehalf left" src="{{ site.baseurl }}/assets/img/correlation.png"  alt="" title="The correlation is positive and falls of with distance"/>